Programs > Brochure

 The goal of this project is to explore both the potential and limitations of this data source for augmenting census data in developing countries.
 The basic setup will be one of validating and model fitting for countries or regions where trustworthy data exists, to then extrapolate and make predictions for locations where data is unavailable.
-Your responsibilities would mostly lie in data collection and analysis, requiring at least some programming skills, but would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.
+The IIP intern's responsibilities would mostly lie in data collection and analysis, requiring at least some programming skills, but would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.

 PROJECT 2: Changing Gender Roles Around the Globe

 Tapping into Facebook’s and Google's advertising platform, it is possible to obtain estimates of how many women (or men) in a given country and age group have an interest in topics.
 With these estimates, one can build up a detailed profile showing how, say, the gender imbalance in cooking- or career-related interests changes across generations and across countries.
 These age-country interest profiles can then be combined with information on fertility rates.
 The goal of this analysis is to better understand the driving forces behind demographic changes, such as new partnership models and decreasing birth rates.
-Your responsibilities would include data collection and analysis, requiring at least some programming skills.
+The IIP intern's responsibilities would include data collection and analysis, requiring at least some programming skills.
 Responsibilities would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.

 PROJECT 3: Your Own “Big Data for Development” Project Idea